System Security Plan

 - Data protection and privacy plans that establish rules for how data can be collected, stored, and used

 Issue-specific policies usually come from a senior official in the organization.
 They typically include a statement about the issue, the organization’s position, and its applicability.
-They also outline roles and responsibilities for the policy, including any required approval authority.
+They also outline roles and responsibilities for the policy, including required approval authority.

 System-specific security plans